 Iceland is in the midst of an unprecedented tourist boom that has brought wealth to the country, but also myriad issues and challenges.
 Through a series of short essays, this book provides a unique insight into the social and environmental impact that tourism is having on Iceland, and with wit and intelligence offers invaluable tips for touring safely, responsibly, and in harmony with the locals.
 A fascinating resource for anyone interested in contemporary Iceland, and an essential companion for all visitors to the country.

-Beautifully illustrated by Megan Herbert, The Little Book of Tourists in Iceland is the perfect book for the Icelandophiles, expats, and others who care about Iceland and are interested in Icelandic affairs.
+Beautifully illustrated by Megan Herbert, The Little Book of Tourists in Iceland is the perfect book for Icelandophiles, visitors to Iceland, expats, and others who care about the country and are interested in Icelandic affairs.
 Available in paperback, ebook, and quality softcover formats.
-The paperbacks, ebooks, and audiobooks are available from your nearest digital store.
+The paperbacks and ebooks are available from your nearest digital store.
 The quality softcovers ship from Iceland.